-A.R.S. § 42-14251(10): If an airline is operating in Arizona with a maximum passenger capacity of less than 56 seats and a maximum pay load capacity of less than 18,000 pounds, this small flight property shall be valued at 30% of its original cost less depreciation, multiplied by the assessment ratio.

-Had the taxable value been 100%, the state would have raised \$394,513 more in FY 2015.
+A.R.S § 42-14254(C): Small flight property that is operated in this state in air commerce shall be valued at 30% of its original cost less depreciation and additional allowed obsolescence.
+"Small flight property" means all airline company aircraft of the types that are used in this state, not permanently removed from operations, with a maximum passenger capacity of less than 56 seats and a maximum payload capacity of less than 18,000 pounds.
+Had the taxable value been 100%, the state would have raised \$269,273 more in FY 2018.